-nor is classified as a very high fire hazard severity zone.1 However, it is acknowledged that the site is situated within a Low fire hazard severity zone.
+nor is classified as a very high fire hazard severity zone.
 The proposed Amended Phase One would not result in an adverse effect which could impede emergency evacuation routes serving the Town.
 Further, project modifications would be subject to review by MLFPD to ensure the project complies with fire requirements and emergency vehicle access.
 The Amended Phase One would also be subject to payment fees that are currently imposed by the Town and used to fund the required fire suppression equipment.
 Wildfire impacts resulting from the Amended Phase One would be less than those identified in the certified Final EIR and 2016 Addendum.
 Compliance with fire requirements, emergency vehicle access, and payment of required fees would reduce potential impacts associated with the Amended Phase One to less than significant levels.
 As such, impacts regarding wildfire would be less than significant.